C4l1b4n/Active-Directory-Ansible-Lab/scenarios/scenario1/README.md

 ```
 - import_playbook: playbook/modules/scenario1.yml
 ```
-The line that imports the custom scenario can be uncommented to make the configuration's process faster.
+The line that imports the custom scenario can be commented to make the configuration's process faster.
 Line:
 ```
 #- import_playbook: playbook/modules/custom.yml